Heart failure therapy and heart transplant

 - Medical management – Heart failure symptoms can be managed through a variety of medications specific to your child’s needs.
 This includes medications to manage heart rhythms, remove excess fluid, reduce blood pressure, help the heart pump more effectively, and more.

 - Extracorporeal Membrane Oxygenation (ECMO) – When the heart can no longer effectively pump oxygenated blood, ECMO can temporarily take over to provide sufficient blood flow throughout the body.

 - Ventricular Assist Device (VADs) – Also known as a heart pump, VADs increase circulation throughout the body by assisting the weakened heart muscle in pumping blood to the body.

-As the only heart program in the region dedicated solely to children, we specialize in a kid-focused brand of care.
-That’s why we provide services such as Child Life specialists, Star Studio, music therapy and more, to help kids feel like kids – even on their toughest days.
+As the only heart program in the Midwest region dedicated solely to children, we specialize in a kid-focused brand of care.
+That’s why we provide services such as child life specialists, Star Studio, music therapy and more, to help kids feel like kids – even on their toughest days.

 If your child is a candidate for a heart transplant, the first step is an evaluation by our heart failure/heart transplant team.
 If your child is approved to be placed on the transplant waiting list, we will continue to manage your child’s condition with advanced heart failure therapies until a healthy donor heart becomes available.